 Cryptographic modules shall be validated to the FIPS 140 level identified in this section.
 Additionally, the NAESB PKI Subcommittee reserves the right to review technical documentation associated with any cryptographic modules under consideration for use by the ACA.

-The table below summarizes the minimum requirements for cryptographic modules; higher levels may be used.
+The table below summarizes the minimum requirements for private key storage in cryptographic modules; As mentioned elsewhere if any certificates are issued at a higher assurance level than all CA operations must operate at the highest assurance level (i.e. If a CA issues one high assurance certificate than all CA operations must operate at that assurance level) .